Is Tooth Decay Caused by Mutans Streptococci? (S. Mutans)

 Everyone Has Streptococcus Mutans

 Streptococcus Mutans is a natural bacteria in the body.
 There are different forms of it, with certain forms being associated with tooth decay and other forms not being associated with tooth decay.
-For example Tanzanian children immune to cavities (because of their diet) had Streptococcus Mutans.
-This confused researchers because they refuse to look at the fact that diet is the cause of tooth decay, not Streptococcus Mutans.
+For example, Tanzanian children immune to cavities (because of their diet) had Streptococcus Mutans.
+This confused researchers because they refused to look at the fact that diet is the cause of tooth decay, not Streptococcus Mutans.

 Bacteria Evolve and Change based on the Environment